 On the 29th December 1943, the Kerlogue had left Lisbon and was 360 miles south of Fastnet Rock on passage to Cork.
 In the skies above a German reconnaissance aircraft appeared and signaled SOS by dropping flares on its starboard side to alert it to the carnage nearby, then proceeding South West.
 The MV Kerlogue bravely followed, sailing into an unknown situation and at great risk.

 Arriving at the scene, the Kerlogue was greeted by a harrowing sight.
 A German Narvik-class destroyer Z27 and two Elbing class torpedo boats, T25 and T26 had been sunk.
-The bodies of men filled the sea, some alive, many more not.
+The bodies of men filled the sea, some were still alive.
 The cruisers HMS Glasgow and Enterprise had sunk the ships while themselves being safely outside their enemies 10 mile range of fire.

 The Kerlogue rescued as many as it could, 168 were plucked out of the water.
 The cargo of oranges transforming into life saving nourishment for the rescued and severely dehydrated Germans.
 After the rescue Captain Donohoue would ignore requests from the Germans to bring them to France and from the British to go to Fishguard.
 Instead they went to Cobh, landing on the 1st January 1944.
 The Germans remained at the Curragh internment camp until the war was over.

 Years after the event Lt.-Commander Jaochim Quedenfelt, the highest-ranking German rescued, would recount ‘the little ship bravely moving through the enormous waves to pick up more and more of my comrades.’
 A vivid testament to the MV Kerlogue, the little coaster stuck in the middle of someone else’s war, that would, over the course of the war, prove to be a friend to both sides in their time of need.